yichao-l/rl-ccs/README.md

-# RL reading group repo from the cocosci lab
+# RL reading group repo of the cocosci lab